-Acting on the recommendations of the Center for Disease Control (CDC), the Massachusetts Department of Health, and other public health agencies to reduce the number of people coming into close physical contact, all remaining spring 2020 classes will be held virtually.
+Acting on the recommendations of the Center for Disease Control (CDC), the Massachusetts Department of Health, and other public health agencies to reduce the number of people coming into close physical contact, fall 2020 classes will be held virtually.

 Please read on for information for faculty and students making this transition.